-State and federal laws regulate wiretapping, eavesdropping and other forms of observing people by electronic means.
+State and Federal laws regulate wiretapping, eavesdropping and other forms of observing people by electronic means.
 Our policy is to obey all such laws that apply to our business.
-It is against the law to use any electronic, mechanical or other device to monitor, copy or obtain the contents of any telegraph, telephone, facsimile, modem, transmitted email or other communications unless one (or sometimes all) of the parties involved agree to it.
-You may violate the law merely by listening in on a conversation, even if you take no notes or make recordings.
-Unless you receive approval ahead of time, you must do one of three things if you pick up a phone that is in use by others.
+It is against the law to use any electronic, mechanical or other device to monitor, copy or obtain the contents of any telegraph, telephone, facsimile, modem-transmitted email or other communications unless one (or sometimes all) of the parties involved agree to it.

-- 1. You may listen to the call if you received prior permission to listen from every party to the call; - 2.
-You must identify yourself at once so that every person on the call knows that you are on the line, or - 3.
-You must hang up at once.
+You can violate the law merely by listening in on a conversation, even if you take no notes or make recordings.
+Unless you receive approval ahead of time, you must do one of three things if you pick up a phone that is in use by others: (1) You may listen to the call if you received prior permission to listen from every party on the call; (2) You must identify yourself at once so that every person on the call knows that you are on the line; or (3) You must hang up at once.